Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/health-centre.md

 *   Ambulance,NISER:+917077884599/+917682001216
 *   Contact Doctor in medical emergency only:+918480610024

-**For More information regarding HEALTH CENTRE, NISER visit: **[https://www.niser.ac.in/healthcentre/](https://www.niser.ac.in/healthcentre/)
+**For More information regarding HEALTH CENTRE, NISER visit**: [Health Centre | National Institute of Science Education and Research](https://www.niser.ac.in/healthcentre/)